 Step 5: Cool and serve

-Once the desired thickness is achieved, remove from heat and let it cool.
-At this point, it's ready to serve and can be drizzled over your favorite desserts.
+Once the sauce reaches the right thickness, remove it from the heat and let it cool slightly.
+It's now ready to drizzle over your favorite desserts.

-For later use, store your latik sauce in an airtight container in the refrigerator, where it should keep well for up to one week.
+If you have leftovers, store the latik sauce in an airtight container in the refrigerator for up to one week.

 FAQs

-Panutsa, also known as panocha or sangkaka, is an unrefined sugar made from sugarcane juice and solidified into cakes or blocks.
-It is known for its deep, molasses-like flavor, often used to sweeten Filipino desserts and beverages.
+Panutsa (also called panocha or sangkaka) is an unrefined sugar made from sugarcane juice and formed into solid cakes or blocks.

 More Cooking Basics You May Like